jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge1.md

 ## Challenge 01a - Success criteria

-1. Document what you believe should be the minimum requirements to deploy the ALZ accelerator.
+1. Document and share with your coach what you believe should be the minimum requirements to deploy the ALZ accelerator.
-2. How will you help the customer easily create cost-related reports for each workload based on department, owner, and environment?
+2. What will you use to help the customer easily create cost-related reports for each workload based on department, owner, and environment?
+And how will you use it?
 3. How will you implement the customer's regulatory & compliance requirements?
+You must include links to relevant documentation which supports your approach.
-4. How are you going to make sure that M-Series and L-Series VMs can only be deployed in the SAP environments?
+4. How are you going to make sure that M-Series and L-Series VMs can only be deployed in the SAP environments without impacting agility and scale?

 ---